Romagna: Roman Republic

 After the Second Punic War, the pro-Carthaginian Lingones and Senoni were expelled.
-To consolidate the Roman rule in the region, the Via Aemilia was built from Ariminium (Rimini) to Piacentia (Piacenza), and a series of Roman colonies were founded.
-The most significant ones are Forum Livii (Forlì), Forum Cornelii (Imola) and Forum Popili (Forlimpopoli).
-After the Social War, the Lex Julia was introduced in 90 BC, and Roman citizenship was granted to all municipia south of the River Po.
+To consolidate the Roman rule in the region, in 187 BC, the Via Aemilia was completed from Ariminum to Piacentia (Piacenza).
+A series of colonies were founded along the route; in Romagna, these included Forum Livii (Forlì), Forum Cornellii (Imola), and Forum Popilii (Forlimpopoli).
+The Lex Julia of 90 BC, following the Social War, granted Roman citizenship to all municipia south of the River Po.

-In the first Roman civil war, between Gaius Marius and Lucius Cornelius Sulla, most cities in the regions supported Marius.
-As a result, Forum Livii and Caesena were razed to ground, and the region was looted by Sulla's army.
+During Sulla's civil war in 82 to 82 BC, most of the colonies supported Gaius Marius.
+Forum Livii and Caesena (Cesena) were razed to ground, and the region was looted by Lucius Cornelius Sulla's victorious army.